mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 ## Accessing Existing Data
 A key enabler that allows the information in all these systems to be exposed and connected is the Virtual Knowledge Graph.
-Originally called Ontology Based Data Management (OBDA), it is a collection of techniques and technologies that help overcome the challenge of combining data from different sources and formats.
+Originally called Ontology Based Data Access (OBDA), it is a collection of techniques and technologies that help overcome the challenge of combining data from different sources and formats.
 It uses ontologies to create a unified view of this data, and mappings to link the ontology with the individual data sources.